Tanattha/Tanattha/README.md

 • I'm studying and doing great in Software Engineering at Flatiron School (It'll end on Sep). </br>
 • I'm Looking for software engineering related opportunities. </br>
 • I love coding and IT stuff since I was young. </br>
-• I have so many experiences in the organization and business and used to be a Software Engineering in Thailand for 3 yrs and Specialist for 2 yrs </br>
+• I have so many experiences in the organization and business.  </br>
+• I used to be a Software Engineering in Thailand for 3 yrs and Specialist for 2 yrs. </br>
 • I'm a fast learner and love to learn new things.</br>

 ### Feel free to take a look on my pinned projects and leave any comment!